 After several months of research, discussion and taking advice from the book trade in its widest sense, the founding Women’s Committee started to draw up guidelines and turn its attention to the matter of sponsorship.
 Of the original committee, four women are still involved: me, Co-Founder and literary agent Jane Gregory, publisher Susan Sandon and Prize Director Harriet Hastings.

 We approached Orange in Autumn 1995, having secured endowment of the Prize money itself from a private donor.
 A bronze figurine, known as ‘The Bessie’, is presented to each year’s winner in recognition of the generosity of the anonymous benefactor.
 Orange, who was just dipping their toes in the water of arts sponsorship, were attracted both by the educational and lifelong learning initiatives, and by the opportunity to celebrate international fiction by women.
 Over a matter of weeks that Christmas, arrangements were made and The Orange Prize for Fiction was launched at the Institute of Contemporary Arts in London in January 1996.
 After five months of hectic hard work, publicity, marketing strategies, public readings, judging meetings — not to mention a fair amount of controversy — the first Orange Prize for Fiction was won by Helen Dunmore for A Spell of Winter.

 Orange was a brilliant sponsor, working with us to develop the Prize and numerous education and literacy initiatives over seventeen years, so it was with great sadness that we decided to part company in May 2012.

 Together, we won pretty much every major UK sponsorship award and Orange was widely applauded for their enormous and significant commitment to reading and literature.

-Novelist and playwright Kate Mosse, Co-Founder & Chair of the BAILEYS Women’s Prize for Fiction Board.
+Novelist and playwright Kate Mosse, & Co-Founder & Honorary Director.